florencejt/fusilli/docs/user_guide.rst

 .. warning::

     Fusilli uses pre-determined file names to save the files in these directories, such as using the model name to save checkpoints.
-If you have files with the same names in these directories, they will be overwritten.
+If you have files with the same names in these directories, **they will be overwritten**.
     It is recommended to have separate directories for each run of fusilli, so that you can keep track of the files that belong to each run.